avasiliuk/nest-voice/README.md

 # nest-voice
 Test application for Appko.
-Please refer to wiki for more details.
+Please refer to wiki for more details and nest-voice.mp4 presentation file in repository.